AvtoVAZ vehicles in international markets: Canada

 LadaCanada started importing in 1979.
 The first model was the Lada 2106, with a 1500 cc engine.
 Later, the Lada Niva, a 1.6L 4x4 Lada, did very well, with over 12,000 sold the first year.
+By the early 1990s, the lineup had expanded to include the Samara hatchback, convertible, and sedan, the Niva 4x4 in SUV, convertible, and pickup truck variants, and the Signet wagon, which was a rebadged 2104 for the Canadian market.
 In the mid-1990s Lada were selling around 12,000 cars per year in Canada.
-Lada disappeared from Canada after the 1998 model year, replaced by low-cost South Korean automakers.
-By the late 2000s decade, many Lada dealerships had disappeared.
-A few Ladas still circulate.
+Due to an aging lineup and declining customer interest, 1998 was the final year for Lada in Canada.

 Chile

 Ladas had been sold in Chile for some time when a catalytic converter requirement was gradually introduced there beginning in 1987.
 Lada used a Swiss manufacturer of emissions equipment and sold cars thus equipped for a few years.
 It was later shown that the equipment did not meet the requirement, but Chile did not have the requisite technology to verify manufacturer claims on their own.
 Lada ended up withdrawing from Chilean market before the end of the nineties.